DryWaters/anthology/README.md

 and other great NPM packages.
 See package.json for full list.

 ## Contributing
-Feel free to fork into your own repo to add additional features.
+Feel free to fork into your own repository to add additional features.

 ## Example
 As of this writing an example of the application can be located at: